Developing

 $ sudo usermod -a -G dialout exampleuser

-For the change to take effect, you need to log out from your system and then log back in again, or run the command newgrp dialout in the terminal that you are working in.
+For the change to take effect, you need to either log out and login again, or run the command newgrp dialout in the terminal that you are working in.

 The client apps tries to auto-detect the serial port of the TKey.
 If more than one serial port is found, use the --port flag to select the appropriate one.